of the Aboriginal and Torres Strait Islander Voice

-- The Voice would be independent and have its own resources to allow it to research, develop and make representations.
+- The Voice would have its own resources to allow it to research, develop and make representations.

 - The Parliament and Executive Government should seek representations in writing from the Voice early in the development of proposed laws and policies.